rubenhaal/ingAccount/README.md

 **Endpoints Account:**

     - Create
-    - Read: Receive an UUID if not foudn return the expected status cod
+    - Read: Receive an UUID if not foudn return the expected status code
     - Update: if not valid date error
     - Delete